iScsc/blog.iscsc.fr/src/content/posts/manage-fork-repository-locally-and-remotely/index.md

 ## Working with forks

-Now that you have created your own fork, you simply have to experiment on your fork!
+Now that you have created your own fork, you simply have to experiment on it!

 First, clone your fork on your computer with the link of your repository.